intriguedcoder/nikhilwebsite/README.md

 **Tired of "message too long" errors when working with AI models?** This platform solves the universal challenge of processing large text documents, especially video transcripts, by intelligently breaking them into manageable chunks while preserving context and meaning.

 ## ✨ Features

 ### 🧠 Smart Chunking Method
-- **Context-Aware Splitting**: Uses advanced NLP and regex-based sentence detection
+- **Context-Aware Splitting**: Uses NLP sentence segmentation and regex-based text preprocessing
 - **Human-Readable Output**: Maintains narrative flow and readability
 - **Perfect for**: Articles, transcripts, documentation, and content meant for human consumption